 The default Password can be changed in Connect Director.
 For more information, see the MiVoice Connect System Administration Guide.

-3. Enter the values listed in the table below when prompted.
+3. Enter the values listed in Boot up Configuration Prompts when prompted.
 Press # to advance to the next settings or to exit.

 Table 32: Boot up Configuration Prompts